theodoremoreland/mui-x-data-grid-bug-demo/README.md

 ./node_modules/@mui/utils/esm/useEventCallback/useEventCallback.js/useEventCallback/<@http://localhost:3000/static/js/bundle.js:37491:19
 ```

-This bug was actually discovered and reported by another person prior, but the thread was closed as the reporter did not create a simple demo/example of the bug: https://github.com/mui/mui-x/issues/13301
+This bug was actually discovered and reported by another person prior, but the thread was closed temporarily: https://github.com/mui/mui-x/issues/13301

 ### How to recreate